Best Self-Monitored Home Security System

 Although Kangaroo doesn't have a wide selection of other equipment, this makes everything simple to configure for your needs.
 There isn't much smart home support if you don't pay for professional monitoring (around $99 a year); Kangaroo locks Amazon Alexa and Google Assistant compatibility for non-subscribers.
 And you won't find cellular backup—no matter how much you pay.

 Overall, we like Kangaroo's affordable, standalone equipment for apartment dwellers and folks who want a simpler self-home-monitoring system.
-But Kangaroo’s limitations ultimately make it a weak budget option.
+But Kangaroo’s limitations ultimately make it a weaker budget option.
 Learn more about this security company's unique approach in our full Kangaroo review.

 Video: Learn more about Kangaroo's home security